-Risk, in the context of genetics, refers to the probability that an individual will be affected by a particular genetic disorder.
-Both genes and environment influence risk.
-An individual’s risk may be higher because they inherit genes that cause or increase susceptibility to a disorder.
-Other individuals may be at higher risk because they live or work in an environment that promotes the development of the disorder.
+Risk, as related to genetics, refers to the probability that an individual will be affected by a particular heritable or genetic disorder.
+Both a person’s genome and environmental exposures can influence risk.
+An individual’s risk may be higher because they inherit a genetic variant (or allele) in one gene or a combination of many variants in different genes that increases susceptibility to or overtly causes a disorder.
+Other individuals may be at higher risk because they have been exposed to one or more environmental factors that promote the development of a certain disorder.